tensorflow/community/rfcs/20201201-cpp-gradients.md

 }
 ```

-This way the same C++ gen_ops code can be used to execute ops with/without a tape.
+This way the same C++ gen\_ops code can be used to execute ops with/without a tape by simply wrapping the current execution context in a `TapeContext`.

 Note: This interface is subject to change.